sirily11/ARCore/README.md

    as dependencies of your app by going to
    "Build Phases > Link Binary With Libraries" and adding them.
 4) You will need to add the flag "-ObjC" to "Other Linker Flags".
 We recommend setting "Other Linker Flags" to "$(inherited) -ObjC".
+Also make sure that the Build Settings "Enable Modules" and "Link Frameworks Automatically" are set to "Yes" (ARCore relies on auto-linking), and "Enable Bitcode" is set to "No" (ARCore binaries do not contain bitcode).
+5) Import ARCore somewhere in your code, using either `#import` or `@import` in Objective-C or just `import` in Swift.
+This is necessary for auto-linking to find the required system frameworks and libraries.

 ### Additional Steps